 The Rolling Jubilee project and the Strike Debt initiative aim to leverage the debt collection system as a tool for direct action and mutual aid.
 We buy defaulted debt for pennies on the dollar, just as debt collectors would, but instead of attempting to collect it, we abolish it.
 For every dollar of defaulted debt we buy, $20 of debt will be abolished.
-This program launches on Thursday November 15th with a The People’s Bailout, a live “telethon” event in NYC – where the goal is to raise $50,000, every penny of which will go toward abolishing $1,000,000 of defaulted medical debt.
+The debt collection industry is, at its core, a market built on speculation — buyers wager that they can squeeze enough payments out of distressed people to turn a profit, not unlike how sports betting operators set odds and bank on volume to guarantee returns.
+The difference is that we are using that same speculative marketplace against itself: entering the market as buyers, but refusing to play the collector’s game.
+This program launches on Thursday November 15th with a The People’s Bailout, a live “telethon” event in NYC — where the goal is to raise $50,000, every penny of which will go toward abolishing $1,000,000 of defaulted medical debt.
 (In general, you cannot buy the debt of individuals.
-Rather, you have to buy categories of debt either by geography–folks in a given zip code, for example–or by category–medical debt, credit card debt, etc.)
+Rather, you have to buy categories of debt either by geography–folks in a given zip code, for example–or by category–medical debt, credit card debt, etc.) Visit the website of ezpawn.com if you decide to pawn or sell valuable items to pay off your debts.

 There will be a livestream simulcast of the telethon this Thursday November 15th at 5 PM upstairs at the Niebyl-Proctor Marxist Library at 6501 Telegraph Avenue, Oakland, CA 94609.
 Hannah Appel will host the livestream event and has a box of Debt Resistors Operations Manuals to distribute, so we can start talking about debt as a broad platform for resistance and direct action, and maybe get a Strike Debt working group going.